Compact Direct Drive Rotation Mount

 PID | 0.60 Ku | 2 Kp/Pu | KpPu/8 |

 While manual tuning can be very effective at setting a PID circuit for your specific system, it does require some amount of experience and understanding of PID circuits and response.
 The Ziegler-Nichols method for PID tuning offers a bit more structured guide to setting PID values.
 Again, you’ll want to set the integral and derivative gain to zero.
 Increase the proportional gain until the circuit starts to oscillate.
 We will call this gain level Ku.
 The oscillation will have a period of Pu.
-Gains are for various control circuits are then given below in the chart.
+Gains for various control circuits are then given to the right in the chart.

 Posted Comments: | |